Kat

 Exercise 2.41: Write a procedure to find all ordered triples of distinct positive integers

-can be written easily base on unique-pairs
+unique-triples can be written easily base on unique-pairs in 2.40:

 1(define (unique-triples n) 2 (flatmap 3 (lambda (i) 4 (flatmap 5 (lambda (j) 6 (map (lambda (k) (list i j k)) 7 (enumerate-interval 1 (- j 1)))) 8 (enumerate-interval 1 (- i 1)))) 9 (enumerate-interval 1 n)))